 For extract, the humidity-sensitive passive stack ventilation system provides 24 hour fully automatic, self-regulating ventilation.
 The unit opens when moisture vapour levels are high (typically after bathing or cooking) and close as the humidity levels fall.

 What does the iPSV system comprise of?

-With just four main elements, the system has been designed to be simple: background ventilation in the form of air inlets (trickle vent window or wall ventilators) to introduce fresh air; an air extract to remove humid and stale air; ducting and an AA fire rated roof terminal.
+With just four main elements, the system has been designed to be simple: background ventilation in the form of air inlets (trickle vent window or wall ventilators) to introduce fresh air; an air extract to remove humid and stale air; ducting and a roof terminal.
 To make specification easier, the system is supplied in kits with adaptable options to suit differing housing aesthetics and layouts.